Advanced gas-cooled reactor: List of AGR reactors

 In January 2015 Dungeness B was given a ten-year life extension, with an upgrade to control room computer systems and improved flood defences, taking the accounting closure date to 2028.

 In February 2016, EDF extended the life of four of its eight nuclear power plants in the UK.
 Heysham 1 and Hartlepool had their life extended by five years until 2024, while Heysham 2 and Torness had their closure dates pushed back by seven years to 2030.

 On 7 June 2021, EDF announced that Dungeness B, which had been in an extended outage since September 2018, would move into the defuelling phase with immediate effect.

-On 15 December 2021 EDF announced that Heysham 2 and Torness are expected to close in March 2028.
+On 15 December 2021 EDF announced that Heysham 2 and Torness were expected to close in March 2028.

 On 7 January 2022 Hunterston B reactor 4 was shut down for the last time, ending production after nearly 47 years.
 Reactor 3 had moved to the defuelling phase in November 2021.

-On 1 August 2022 Hinkley Point B Reactor 3 was shut down, Reactor 4 was shut down on 6 July 2022.
+On 1 August 2022 Hinkley Point B reactor 3 was shut down, reactor 4 was shut down on 6 July 2022.

-On 3 December 2024 EDF announced an extension to the life of the UK's remaining 4 AGR nuclear power plants.
-Heysham 2 and Torness have been extended for an extra 2 years until 2030.
-Heysham 1 and Hartlepool have been given a 1 year extension until 2027.
+On 3 December 2024 EDF announced an extension to the life of the UK's remaining four AGR nuclear power plants.
+Heysham 2 and Torness were extended for an extra two years until 2030.
+Heysham 1 and Hartlepool were given a one year extension until 2027.

 In January 2025, EDF announced that their "ambition is to generate beyond these dates, subject to plant inspections and regulatory oversight", although they expect "that by the mid-2030s all seven of the AGR power stations will be owned by the UK Government" (for decommissioning).